-With gas prices rising by the day, it will be interesting to see what, if any effect it will have on the classic car hobby.
-A good benchmark might be first-generation F-bodies such as this 1967 Pontiac Firebird Sprint convertible currently listed here on Craigslist in Oley, Pennsylvania (Philadelphia).
-Not only did most buyers opt for V8 power when these cars were new, years later enthusiasts swapped out the unique OHC6 engine for more powerful and plentiful alternatives.
-This Firebird appears to be a nicely restored example based on the pictures provided.
+With gas prices rising by the day, it will be interesting to see the effect it will have on the classic car hobby.
+A good benchmark might be first-generation F-bodies such as this 1967 Pontiac Firebird Sprint convertible originally listed in June 2022 on Craigslist in Oley, Pennsylvania (Philadelphia).
+Not only did most buyers opt for V8 power when these cars were new, years later, but enthusiasts also swapped out the unique OHC6 engine for more powerful and plentiful alternatives.
+This Firebird appears to be a nicely restored driver-quality example based on the pictures provided.

 Currently offered for $31,900, comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Firebird OHC Sprint priced between this guide’s #1 “Concours” estimate of $35,140 and its #2 “Excellent” appraisal of $27,230 after a thirty percent reduction for the six-cylinder powerplant.
 Similarly, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 “Very Good” estimate of $24,320 and its #1 “Excellent” appraisal of $36,765 after a five percent reduction for the overhead cam six.